smarticoai/public-api/docs/api/interfaces/TStoreItem.md

 • **ribbon**: `string`

 The ribbon of the store item.
-Can be 'sale', 'hot', 'new', 'vip' or URL to the image in case of custom ribbon
+Can be 'sale', 'hot', 'new', 'vip' or URL to the image in case of custom ribbon, 250x300px

 ___